 Ting Ho’s family has eight family members.
 Their life was difficult before joining the training, “We now grow vegetables in dry seasons and harvest one to two times every year.
 Normally, I earn about US$25 to US$50 by selling vegetables each time.
 I can now feed my family and support the education of my four children”.
 Ting Ho even shares his knowledge with other farmers so that they can also start farming.

 Ting Ho is able to feed his family after receiving the training on farming.

-Below are other work covered by the “Gift of Hope” project last year which has helped improve life of more children and families in Cambodia:
+Below are other work covered by the “Gifts of Hope” project last year which has helped improve the life of more children and families in Cambodia:

 - A standard school latrine with toilets for women, men and disabilities and bins for disposal of menstrual waste was constructed in a primary school.
 Handwashing facilities which allow 4 children to use at the same time, hand pump well and water tower tank were also constructed to secure students’ hygiene and health.

 - Water filters were installed in 22 primary schools.
 Briefing on the use of the filters was organised for teachers and students to ensure students could drink clean water.

 - Bicycles were provided to 24 poor girls through scholarship and self-chosen study materials were also given to other girls.